A grey ombre hair is a two-toned hair color where the hair is generally darker at the roots and transitions into grey as it goes down to the tips.

 A candy floss kind of pink with a grey tone?
 Yes!
 This unlikely pair for grey ombre hair will make you grow your hair that long to be rocking this twice as much.

-Ooooh, this color has you getting some ideas.
+Ooooh, this grey ombre hue has you getting some ideas.
 Just get ready for some killer bleaching sessions and you can achieve this smoldering hair color.

-A smoky look can only be pulled off by a smoldering beauty!
+A smoky grey ombre style can only be pulled off by a smoldering beauty!
 The right mix of vaporous colors in an ombre style.

 A dye job from darkest to lightest of the color spectrum can be quite stressful.
 Good thing balayages are a trend to create that charcoal to pearly ombre.